matthewmoscou/QKbusco/README.md

 ...
 ```

-First, a white space delimited text file must be generated that contains the following:
+A master file that is white space (space or tab) delimited text file must be generated that contains the following information:
   1) Abbreviation of the species (or accession)
   2) FASTA file of transcriptome (or ORFs) sequence
   3) Full table from BUSCO analysis